- Track Declaration

 Anthropology junior papers are usually based on library research.
 Normally, field research is not appropriate for this paper.
 In the fall, students develop a detailed problem statement and annotated bibliography on a subject relevant to the student's interests, as a research proposal for approval by the department.
 In the spring, students continue their reseach and writing begun in the fall, with a rough draft completed by late February.

-The completed Anthropology JP is a literature review between 4000-8000 words, not including footnotes, bibliography, tables, illustrations, and appendices (if applicable).
+The completed Anthropology JP is a literature review of around 8000 words, not including footnotes, bibliography, tables, illustrations, and appendices (if applicable).
 Students should plan to use at least 2-3 academic monographs and 5-7 academic articles in their literature review.

 Independent work in the senior year consists of a senior thesis, or a comparable project including a substantial written component, on a subject relevant to the student's interests and approved by the department.
 Field work is encouraged but not required.